5 Ways to Find The Perfect Mommy and Me Dress on a Budget

 Tap into Your Obsession for Mommy and Me Without Spending a Fortune

 There’s something so fun and irresistible about dressing up our kids as miniature versions of ourselves.
+I want to share with you where to find mommy and me dresses for cheap!

 My own obsession with “twinning” began as a child, when my mother made a set of matching pajamas for me and my Cabbage Patch doll.
 That doll was my mini-me daughter in our little world of make-believe.
 Unfortunately I threw her into the garbage one day after doodling pen all over her face, but we still had some good times.